LiljaAdam/geographical-splits/README.md

 - VectorMapNet & HDMapNet: https://github.com/Tsinghua-MARS-Lab/Online_Map_Construction_Benchmark
 - More to be added...

-## Convert pickle files from a method to geographical split pkls
+## Convert pickle files from a method to geographically disjoint split pkls
-Convert the dataset pkl files you generated in the previous step to geographical split pkls:
+Convert the dataset pkl files you generated in the previous step to geographically disjoint split pkls:
 ```
 python src/nuscenes/convert_pkls.py --method my-selected-method --pkl_dir /path/to/pkls/folder/of/my/selected/method --output_dir /path/to/output
 ```